 Other than this drink you can do a salt water flush in the morning using a quart of water with 2 teaspoons of salt and drink an herbal laxative tea in the evening if needed.

-However, you should know not all dieters followed the strict guidelines of this diet.
-For example, Beyonce admitted she also ate vegetables while she was on the Master Cleanse diet.
+However, you should know not all dieters follow the strict guidelines of this diet.
+For example, Beyoncé admitted she ate vegetables while on the Master Cleanse diet.

-The Master Cleanse diet promotes short-term weight-loss, which puts you at risk of gaining back those lost pounds very fast.
-Also, it severely restricts calorie intake for a rather long period of time – which can bring its own problems – and part of the weight-loss can be from lost muscle mass and water.
+The Master Cleanse diet promotes short-term weight loss, which puts you at risk of gaining back those lost pounds quickly.
+Also, it severely restricts calorie intake for a rather long period of time – which can bring its own problems – and part of the weight loss can be from lost muscle mass and water.

-I would definitely see it work for a 3 day period if you want a fast detox – especially after holidays during which we tend to down way too many calories.
-Nevertheless, 10-14 days it seems way to long for such a drastic diet.
-Beyonce probably added veggies to her version of the Master Cleanse diet to make it bearable – it’s just too much without any solid food.
+I would definitely see it work for a 3-day period if you want a fast detox – especially after holidays during which we tend to down way too many calories.
+Nevertheless, 10-14 days seems way to long for such a drastic diet.
+Beyoncé probably added veggies to her version of the Master Cleanse diet to make it bearable – it’s just too much without any solid food.

-If you’re looking for a long-term diet that can help you lose a lot of weight I definitely recommend you find a balanced one, that provides all essential nutrients to support physical exercise (there’s really no healthy way of losing weight without working out regularly).
-Feel free to check out our diet section of the website where you’ll find plenty of weight loss plans (with their pros and cons) as well as tips and healthy ways of losing weight without dieting.
+If you’re looking for a long-term diet that can help you lose a lot of weight, I definitely recommend you find a balanced one, that provides all essential nutrients to support physical exercise (there’s really no healthy way of losing weight without working out regularly).
+Feel free to check out our nutrition section of the website, where you’ll find plenty of weight loss plans (with their pros and cons) as well as tips and healthy ways of losing weight without dieting.